gdejohn/procrastination/README.md

 usual practice is to delegate to a private helper method.
 Alternatively, the recursive computation can be defined inline!

-`Functions.fix()` returns the fixed point of a unary operator on functions, enabling recursive lambda expressions (i.e., anonymous recursion).
+[`Functions.fix()`][fix] returns the fixed point of a unary operator on functions, enabling recursive lambda expressions (i.e., anonymous recursion).
 Lambda expressions by definition are unnamed, making explicit recursion impossible.
 The trick here is to abstract the recursive call by taking the function itself as an argument and letting `fix()` tie the knot.
 For example:

 ```java
 Function<Integer, Integer> factorial = fix(f -> n -> n == 0 ?
 1 : n * f.apply(n - 1));
 ```

-This also works for trampolined functions and curried functions of arbitrarily many arguments. `Trampoline.evaluate()` isn't just an instance method, it's also overloaded as an all-in-one static helper method that accepts a trampolined recursive lambda expression and an appropriate number of arguments, fixes the lambda expression, applies it to the arguments, evaluates the resulting trampoline, and returns the unwrapped value.
-And the static factory method `Trampoline.call()` is overloaded to accept curried functions and matching arguments.
+This also works for trampolined functions and curried functions of arbitrarily many arguments.
+[`Trampoline.evaluate()`][evaluateHelper] isn't just an instance method, it's also overloaded as an all-in-one static helper method that accepts a trampolined recursive lambda expression and an appropriate number of arguments, fixes the lambda expression, applies it to the arguments, evaluates the resulting trampoline, and returns the unwrapped value.
+And to complement this approach, the static factory method [`Trampoline.call()`][callFunction] is overloaded to accept curried functions and matching arguments.
 For example:

 ```java
 static int length(Sequence<?> sequence) {